gatsbyjs/rfcs/text/0000-gatsby-plugin-cli.md

 # Unresolved questions

-I'm open for suggestions here, I modeled this after yarn/npm/apt-get.
+- I'm open for suggestions here, I modeled this after yarn/npm/apt-get.

+- How do we want to handle keys in config.
+It's not best practice to stick a key directly into the config/git.
+Could we inject an environment variable and use `dotenv` to save the actual variable to `.env`?
+Then the dev would have to worry about doing this securely in prod.